Doom 3: Resurrection of Evil

-Doom 3: Resurrection of Evil is a horror first-person shooter video game developed by Nerve Software and published by Activision.
-It was released for Microsoft Windows on April 3, 2005, as an expansion pack and sequel to Doom 3 and on October 5, 2005, for the Xbox video game console.
-The Xbox version does not require the original Doom 3 in order to play, and includes The Ultimate Doom, Doom II: Hell on Earth and Master Levels for Doom II.
+Doom 3: Resurrection of Evil is a 2005 first-person shooter game developed by Nerve Software and published by Activision.
+An expansion pack and sequel to Doom 3, it was released for Microsoft Windows on April 4, 2005, and for Xbox on October 5, 2005.
+The Xbox version does not require the original Doom 3 in order to play and includes The Ultimate Doom, Doom II: Hell on Earth and Master Levels for Doom II.
+A remastered version of Resurrection of Evil was included with Doom 3: BFG Edition.

-The video game features eight multiplayer game modes.
-Resurrection of Evil features twelve new single-player levels, six new enemies including the hunter, four new multiplayer maps as well as new weapons such as the double-barreled shotgun originating from Doom II.
+The game features eight multiplayer game modes.
+It features twelve new single-player levels, six new enemies including the Hunter, four new multiplayer maps, and new weapons such as the double-barreled shotgun originating from Doom II.

+Online multiplayer was available until the termination of Xbox Live on April 15, 2010.
+Resurrection of Evil is playable online again on the replacement online servers for the Xbox called Insignia.